THE LAKES OF ARDALES

 SIERRA DE LAS NIEVES NATURAL PARK

-is about 20,000 hectares in size and is located in the middle of the province of Malaga, just 58 kilometers west of the capital.
+is about 20,000 hectares in size and is located in the middle of the province of Malaga, just 58 kilometres west of the capital.
 This biosphere reserve is bordered by both the Costa del Sol and the Ronda area.
 The name ‘ de las Nieves ‘, literally: from the snow, descends from the wells that you see in the mountains of the natural park.
 In the past, snow was preserved in the summer, which was then distributed again in the villages of the province.
 This natural park is full of secret spots, spectacular scenery and many other unique sights.

 In the Lobo Park in Antequera, the natural social behaviour of wild canine is studied and give others the opportunity learn about their findings as well as conduct their own research work.